jasminechowdhury/jasminechowdhury.github.io/_posts/What is Generative AI & Agentic AI? + their differences and their impact.md

 ## What is Generative AI?
-Generative AI is a machine-learning model that utilises the data it has been trained on to create new content such as videos, images, audio and text.
+Generative AI is a machine-learning model that utilises the data it has been trained on to create new content such as videos, images, audio, and text.